Google Internet business defies econ worries, ad clicks surge

 Google’s headcount swelled to 54,604 employees at the end of the second quarter due to the Motorola acquisition, which added roughly 20,000 workers to the Internet company’s payroll.

-Google said its mobile advertising efforts continued to make progress, with more than 1 million advertisers for its AdMob product.
+Google said its mobile advertising efforts continued to make progress.
+More than 1 million of its advertisers now have access to its AdMob mobile advertising features, it said.

 The cost per click for Google’s online search ads continued to decline in the second quarter, falling 16 percent year-on-year.
 But some analysts highlighted a quarter-on-quarter 1 percent gain in second quarter CPCs.